angular/angular/aio/content/guide/built-in-directives.md

 The Angular `<ng-container>` is a grouping element that doesn't interfere with styles or layout because Angular doesn't put it in the DOM.

-You can use `<ng-container>` when there's no single element to host the directive.
+Use `<ng-container>` when there's no single element to host the directive.

 Here's a conditional paragraph using `<ng-container>`.